 Why should your company be prepared for the new legislation?

-- By making changes to your breach plans and privacy programs, you can improve competitive advantage by enhancing customer trust and loyalty
+- By making changes to your breach plans and privacy programs, you can improve your competitive advantage by enhancing customer trust and loyalty

 - Reduce your overall risk.
 By responding poorly to a breach, you open your organization up to increased scrutiny, financial penalties, and potential reputational damage.